Engaged wrestlers John Cena and Nikki Bella break up

+NEW YORK --John Cena and Nikki Bella are no longer getting ready to say "I do."

-Bella tweeted Sunday that the professional wrestlers have ended their relationship and asked for privacy.
+Bella tweeted Sunday that the professional wrestlers had ended their relationship and asked for privacy.

 We love you all ❤️ N pic.twitter.com/ooACLFXeMv— Nikki & Brie (@BellaTwins) April 16, 2018